Why is this important?

 - How to make a complaint to your service provider

-- Cancelling your contract within the seven day cooling-off period if you bought it online, by mail order or phone
+- Cancelling your contract within the cooling-off period if you bought it online

 - Your former provider continues to bill you